 We offer individual psychological and psychiatric care to the entire population.
-Know what each of these specialties is about:
+Know what each of these services is about:

 As psychologists we understand people's personality traits, their social functioning and their intelligence.
 That enables us to know if what you are experiencing is part of your personality, is a reaction to something in your environment or is a mental disorder.
 This way, we can help you to learn to changes aspects of your own behaviour, thoughts and emotions in order to deal better with your feelings.